ParadoxicalFlummox/TAPRE/README.md

 ## Getting Started
 *Instructions for setup and contribution will be added as development begins.*

+### Default Admin Credentials (First-Time Setup)

+When you first run TAPRE, a default admin user is created for initial configuration:

+- **Username:** admin
+- **Password:** admin123
+- **Email:** admin@example.com

+> ⚠️ **Security Warning:**
+> After your first login, you must change the default admin password and email to secure your installation.
+Leaving the default credentials unchanged is a serious security risk.

+You can override these credentials by setting the following environment variables in your deployment:
+- `DJANGO_SUPERUSER_USERNAME`
+- `DJANGO_SUPERUSER_PASSWORD`
+- `DJANGO_SUPERUSER_EMAIL`

 ## Self-Hosting & Deployment

 TAPRE is designed as a fully containerized solution.
 You can deploy and run TAPRE on your own hardware or cloud infrastructure for free, at your own risk.
 All core features are available for self-hosted users, and you retain full control over your data and environment.